In a world of Whatsapp, Messenger, and Instagram, the way we communicate has changed.

 But it’s important to remember…

-There is no overriding ‘best’ channel to choose.
+There is no single ‘best’ channel to choose.

-It actually depends on what suits your target audience, market, or vertical best…
+It all depends on what suits your target audience, market, or vertical best.

 (Not the other way round.)